stevemac007/config-butler/README.rst

 server configuration files composed from properties available in the servers environment.

-Modern server solutions are comprimised of many components, which we currently build and manage in a very monolitic way.
-This tool aims to inverse the coupling of service configuration in a kind of dependancy injection workflow.
+Modern server solutions are compromised of many components, which we currently build and manage in a very monolithic way.
+This tool aims to inverse the coupling of service configuration in a kind of dependency injection workflow.

 Configuration